Using Workspaces

 <img>

-If you are an administrator with access to the Kubernetes cluster that Dash Enterprise is installed on, you can also view workspace logs by connecting to the cluster.
-Then, use Lens or the kubectl commands below.
+If you are an administrator with access to the Kubernetes cluster that Dash Enterprise is installed on, you can also view workspace logs by connecting to the cluster and using the kubectl commands below.

-With this method, two types of workspace logs are available: build logs and debug logs.
+With kubectl, two types of workspace logs are available: build logs and debug logs.
 Workspace debug logs are runtime logs printed by Theia, the framework behind Dash Enterprise Workspaces.
 These logs are usually not very expansive, but can sometimes help with debugging.

 To view a workspace’s build logs, make sure your kubectl context is set to the right cluster, and then run the following commands: